A closer look: Flea Infestation in Cats

 Successfully eliminating an existing flea population takes at least three months due to the flea’s complex life cycle and the high number of offspring each flea is able to produce.

-With regular use over a period of several months, all eggs in the environment hatch and are killed, eliminating the infestation.
+With regular use of external parasite control over a three-month period, all eggs in the environment hatch and are killed, eliminating the infestation.
 Some topical products shed into the environment along with the pet’s dander to target eggs and larvae where they are found.

-With very severe infestations, cleaning of the environment to physically remove eggs, larvae, and pupae can speed along the process of eliminating the infestation.
-Strategies for accomplishing this include:
+Cleaning of the environment to physically remove eggs, larvae, and pupae can speed along the process of eliminating the infestation.
+This should include:

-• Washing all pet bedding and soft toys in hot water and drying at the highest heat setting.
-With severe infestations, buying new soft items may be necessary
+- Washing all pet bedding and soft toys in hot water and drying at the highest heat setting.
+Buying new soft items may be necessary

-For outdoor cats, strategies to make the yard undesirable to fleas will also help prevent re-infestation.
+For outdoor cats, making the yard undesirable to fleas also helps prevent reinfestation.
 Installation of fencing to prevent wildlife movement, removing piles of leaf litter, mowing the grass frequently, or trimming trees to increase sunlight are all environmental controls to minimize flea populations.
 Blocking off areas that are cool, shady or moist to prevent feline access is also helpful.

-Be cautious about using pesticide sprays in or around the home.
-Many pesticides are lethal to cats, so use only products recommended by a veterinarian or professional pest control service.
+Always use vet-approved pesticide sprays in or around the home.
+Many pesticides are lethal to cats, so use only products recommended by a veterinarian.

 Fleas are contagious to mammalian household pets like dogs, cats, rabbits, and ferrets, as well as wild animals.
 They are primarily transmitted when the eggs from adult fleas fall off the host into the environment.

-Adult fleas may also hop onto people to feed, but humans are not their preferred host.
+Adult fleas may hop onto people to feed, but humans are not their preferred host.
 Fleas cannot successfully carry out their life cycle and maintain a population with only human hosts.
-Flea bites pose a significant human health risk, as up to 80% of fleas carry serious diseases such as plague, tularemia or cat scratch fever.
-Inadvertent ingestion of fleas can also lead to tapeworm infections, particularly in children.

-Flea infestation is prevented by routine monitoring of pets for evidence of fleas, environmental controls, and year-round adherence to vet recommended flea control medication for all household pets.
+Flea infestation is prevented by routine monitoring of pets for evidence of fleas, environmental controls, and year-round use of vet-recommended flea control medication for all household pets.